govuk-one-login/fraud-rpt/README.md

 The Relying Party Transmitter (RPT) application demonstrates how a [Security Event Token](https://datatracker.ietf.org/doc/html/rfc8417) (SET) can be sent from a Relying Party (RP) to the Shared Signals Framework (SSF) receiver.

 As defined by the framework, the entity responsible for broadcasting events is known as the transmitter and the entity responsible for receiving events is known as the receiver.
-For the inbound flow, an RP will act as the transmitter.
+For the inbound flow, an RP (Relying Party) will act as the transmitter of a Security Event Token (SET) where the SSF receiver endpoint will act as the receiver.

 In this application, the SET is sent using a severless function, known as the transmitter function.
 Helper functions have been added for the purpose of testing the transmitter function.
 The generator function generates test cases of messages to pass on and the public key function simulates an RP's endpoint for serving their public key.